The Best Vitamins and Supplements for a Healthy Heart

 Reduces triglycerides and LDL bad cholesterol.

-Reduces risk of heart attack, stroke, and cardiac death.
+Reduces the risk of heart attack, stroke, and cardiac death.

 Regulates heart rhythm and minimizes arrhythmias.